Sarah Jim Mayo: Early life

 Sarah Jim Mayo was born in 1858 in the traditional Washoe lands of the Carson Valley of Nevada.
-She was the youngest daughter of Captain Jim, also known by his traditional name He’nu-keha, the principal chief of the Washoe people and an ally of the United States government in the region.
+She was the youngest daughter of Captain Jim, also known by his traditional name He'nu-keha, the principal chief of the Washoe people and an ally of the United States government in the region.
 During the Paiute War of 1860, Captain Jim was instrumental in ensuring peace between the Washoe and the white settlers after he surrendered his firearms.
-Captain Jim died in 1868, with Mayo inheriting his political influence.
+Captain Jim died in 1868.

 Throughout her life, Mayo followed the typical Washoe transhumant migration patterns.
-In the spring and summer, the Washoe would camp on the southern shore of Lake Tahoe, near the modern village of Tallac, where they would cater to the large tourist population.
-In the winter, the Washoe returned to the Carson Valley; however, as much of the Carson Valley became increasingly claimed by white ranchers, the Washoe needed permission to camp on their traditional lands in exchange for employment.
-Mayo worked as a domestic servant at ranch houses, and would make and sell traditional Washoe baskets to both tourists and ranchers.
+In the spring and summer, the Washoe would camp on the southern shore of Lake Tahoe, near the modern-day Tallac Village, California, where they would cater to the large tourist population.
+In the winter, the Washoe returned to the Carson Valley; however, as much of the Carson Valley became claimed by white ranchers, the Washoe needed to seek employment in order to obtain permission to camp on their traditional lands.
+Mayo worked as a domestic servant at ranch houses, and she would make and sell traditional Washoe baskets to both tourists and ranchers.

+Mayo was married three times.
+When she was young, she married a man named Big George and had two children with him.
+They separated in 1888, and she soon after married a man named Tom Sanco.
+She and Sanco had one child together, and Mayo had another child out of wedlock.
+Sanco left her in 1896.
+In 1900, she married Captain Pete Mayo, a Washoe chief and the father of Maggie Mayo James, who would later also become a famous basket weaver.
+Through this marriage, she achieved considerable political influence and argued for her husband's authority based on her descent from Captain Jim.